BLOCKvIO/web-sdk/README.md

     });
 ```

-The prefix attribute in the initialization of the Blockv SDK is optional, Left out, This will default to the appID attribute.
+The prefix attribute in the initialization of the BLOCKv SDK is optional, Left out, This will default to the appID attribute.

 ## UserManager